Testing over a continuum of null hypotheses with False Discovery Rate control

-We use the following lemma which was proved in (BR08) (see Lemma~3.2, items (ii,iii) therein):
+We use the following lemma which was proved in (BR08) (see Lemma~3.2, items (ii, iii) therein):

-\begin{lemma} Let $(U,V)$ be a couple of nonnegative random variables such that $U$ is stochastically lower bounded by a uniform variable on $[0,1]$\,, i.e. $\forall t\in [0,1], \P(U\leq t)\leq t$\,.
+\begin{lemma} Let $(U,V)$ be a couple of non-negative random variables such that $U$ is stochastically lower bounded by a uniform variable on $[0,1]$, that is, $\forall t\in [0,1], \P(U\leq t)\leq t$.
 Then the dependence control condition \ref{DCC} is satisfied by $(U,V)$ in either one of the following situations: